JawwadAhmadDev/hardhat/hardhat3/readme.md

 9. require("@nomicfoundation/hardhat-toolbox"); (add this line to hardhat.config.js file)
 10. create a secrete.json file.
 In which we stored our private data like mnemonic and API key.
 Description is as follows:
     a.
 Mnemonic Phrase: This is the phrase that we were shown at the time of creation of metamask.
 This will be used to connect hardhat to our metamask accounts.
     b.
-API Key: This will be used to verify the contract deployed on bscscan.
+API Key: This will be used to verify the contract deployed on bscscan.  [https://bscscan.com/myapikey]
+11. configure hardhat with bscscan to deploy our contract on bscscan. [https://docs.bnbchain.org/docs/hardhat-new/]